 assignments, a practice upload of a video to a forum etc can be useful for checking their upload and embed process.
-Direct students to Student FLO help for submitting video assignments.
+Direct students to FLO Student Support for help submitting video assignments.

 which may make it difficult for you when watching and marking their video.
 Using My Media means that students will be able to provide a higher quality video file, and won't need to go through the additional stress of using a compression software prior

 Uploading to My Media can still take a little while if students have produced full-HD or very high resolution videos (which they tend to do when filming on mobile devices and/or using modern video editing software), so please encourage students to allow

-Essential step:Tick to enable the submission typeOnline text.
+Essential step:Tick to enable the Online text submission type.
 Students will submit their video by embedding it from their My Media using the text editor.
 If students

-Optional step: If students also need to submit a text document or other additional files along with their video, then you can also select File submissions and restrict the accepted file types.
+Optional step: If students also need to submit a text document or other additional files along with their video, you will need to select File submissions and restrict the accepted file types.
 It's recommended